ctools/ctools/doc/source/reference_manual/ctbutterfly.rst

     Input model XML file.

 ``srcname [string]``
-    Name of model component for which butterfly should be computed.
+    Name of source model for which the butterfly diagram should be computed.

 ``expcube [file]``
     Input exposure cube file (only needed for stacked analysis).